 Payment gateways provide an interface to a system which provides payment processing.
 A payment type is passed to the payment gateway, and the gateway executes the payment transaction with the payment system, for instance PayPal.
 One payment type is associated with each payment gateway.
 See also: Payment Gateways.

-Implementing payment options
+Implementing payment methods

-Several payment options are available:
+Several payment methods are available: